- -30- then and now (8/22/18)2

 (The Opera House is at left, and at right is The Missourian Building.)

 Frony was known for taking just one picture most of the time.
 He took another photo of this scene.
 Notice the automobile on the left at the corner on Lorimier Street.
 The car is gone in the photo illustration.
-Looking at the Southeast Missourian sign, it appears he stepped slightly to the right for the second picture.
+Looking at the Southeast Missourian sign, it appears he stepped slightly to the right for the picture with no car.